bitflags/bitflags/spec.md

 ----

-If all known bits are in the set of at least one single-bit flag, then all operations that produce non-empty results will always contain defined flags.
+If all known bits are in the set of at least one defined single-bit flag, then all operations that produce non-empty results will always contain defined flags.

 #### Union